- Search The Registry

 Malveaux also contributes regularly to the journal Black Issues in Higher Education, USA Today, and the San Francisco Sun Reporter.
 Malveaux can be seen on such television shows as Politically Incorrect, The News Hour with Jim Lehrer, To the Contrary, and Howard University Television's Evening Exchange.
 She is also a frequent contributor on CNN and BET.
 Malveaux is president and CEO of Last Word Productions, her own multimedia production company.
 She has designed educational and issue-based seminars and diversity training for Fortune 500 companies and others.

-Malveaux co-edited the book, Slipping Through the Cracks: The Status of Black Women (1986), and is the author of a two collections of columns: Sex, Lies and Stereotypes: Perspectives of a Mad Economist (1994) and Wall Street, Main Street and the Side Street: A Mad Economist Takes A Stroll (1999).
-She is former president of Bennett College in Greensboro, N.C.
-Malveaux has pioneer the field of economics research on the labor market, public policy, and the impact of policy on women and people of color.
+Malveaux co-edited the book, Slipping Through the Cracks: The Status of Black Women (1986), and is the author of two collections of columns: Sex, Lies, and Stereotypes: Perspectives of a Mad Economist (1994) and Wall Street, Main Street and the Side Street: A Mad Economist Takes A Stroll (1999).
+She is a former president of Bennett College in Greensboro, N.C.
+Malveaux has pioneered the field of economics research on the labor market, public policy, and the impact of policy on women and people of color.